-Enjoy a traditional Greek dip known as walnut skordalia made with walnuts, stale bread and lots of garlic.
+Enjoy this traditional Greek dip known as walnut skordalia made with walnuts, stale bread and lots of garlic.
 Put it on your veggies, spread it on your wraps - once you've tasted this fantastic creation, you'll be making it again and again.
-It's easy to prepare and takes no time at all to whip up.

 Traditionally, skordalia is made by crushing garlic in a mortar and pestle with salt and adding olive oil until you derive a thick garlicky purée.

-This skordalia recipe derives from the Northern part of Greece where you'll often find it made with almonds.
-Walnut skordalia is a humble dish and is vegan too!
+This recipe today derives from the Northern part of Greece where you'll often find it made with almonds.
+It's a humble dish and is vegan too!

-- Walnuts - This is the main ingredient you can add them raw to the skordalia or toast them if you prefer a more intense nutty flavour.
+- Walnuts - This is the main ingredient.
+You can add them raw to the dip or toast them if you prefer a more intense nutty flavour.

 - Bread - the best bread for this recipe is "stale" bread.
 So don't throw out those leftover loaves!
 Put them to good use!